Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Tsallis Entropy and KR-ModMax BH Thermodynamics

 The sign and magnitude of the heat capacity are strongly branch dependent.
 In the ordinary branch ($\zeta=+1$), the electromagnetic contribution counteracts the gravitational term, leading to negative heat capacity over a broad range of horizon radii.
 In the phantom branch ($\zeta=-1$), the same contribution reinforces gravity, modifying the location and strength of the divergence but not altering the overall sign of $C_V$ in the near-horizon region.

 The behavior of the heat capacity is illustrated in Fig.~\ref{fig:c_zeta_comparison} for representative parameter choices.
 In both branches, $C_V$ remains negative over the displayed range of horizon radii, indicating local thermodynamic instability in the near-horizon regime.
-The ordinary branch (Fig.~\ref{fig:c_zeta_plus}) exhibits a monotonic increase of $C_V$ toward zero as $r_h$ grows, with the non-extensivity parameter $\delta$ producing a systematic stratification of the curves.
+The ordinary branch (Fig.~\ref{fig:c_zeta_plus}) exhibits a monotonic increase of $C_V$ toward zero as $r_+$ grows, with the non-extensivity parameter $\delta$ producing a systematic stratification of the curves.
 The phantom branch (Fig.~\ref{fig:c_zeta_minus}) displays a similar qualitative trend, with slightly reduced magnitude, reflecting the reinforcing role of the electromagnetic sector.
+The rate at which $|C_V|$ diverges near the extremal limit in the ordinary branch provides a quantitative fingerprint of the combined $(\ell, \gamma)$ deformation that distinguishes it from the RN case, where the divergence location is controlled by charge alone.

 The approach of $C_V$ toward zero at larger horizon radii suggests proximity to a Davies-type transition \cite{Shahzad:2022egq}, beyond which locally stable configurations may arise.
 However, within the parameter range explored here, both branches remain thermodynamically unstable at the local level, a feature that complements the global stability analysis based on the Helmholtz free energy and motivates the extended thermodynamic investigation presented in the next section.